giflw/datacrow/readme/readme.txt

     -dir:<installation directory>
      Use this parameter when Data Crow starts incorrectly and complains about missing directories (non Windows platform only).

+    -userdir:<user directory>
+     Use this parameter to specify a specific user directory.
+Multiple instances of Data Crow can be started using this parameter.
+Additionally the selected user folder path will not be stored in the datacrow.properties file.

     -webserver
      Starts the web server without starting the actual Data Crow application.